 HF Flying Circus member Martina Vavackova... (more)

-Have you heard that the top 4-way spot in Poland has never been secure? posted: Dec 31st, 2020 The update from Poland on December 28th featured the AAA Class competition between the three new teams in this Open Class category, MAD Team, Flyspot One2Three and Flyspot Omega.
+Did you know that the top 4-way spot in Poland has never been secure? posted: Dec 31st, 2020 The update from Poland on December 28th featured the AAA Class competition between the three new teams in this Open Class category, MAD Team, Flyspot One2Three and Flyspot Omega.

 The actual AAA Class winner, Flyspot Sky4Four, did not have to look back, as there is no Polish 4-way team yet who could be a serious threat for the national indoor and outdoor team.
 In fact, Sky4Four was as far ahead of the team in 2nd place (27) on the AAA Class leaderboards in October (22) and November (22), as well.